Eng-NadeenShadeed/Municipal-Ai-System/README.md

 3. **Priority Model**: Determines the urgency score.
 4. **Repeat Detection**: Identifies if the issue has been reported multiple times recently.

-*Models are trained on 1,000+ historical records for high-precision accuracy (avg.
-98% accuracy).*
+*Models are trained on 1,000+ historical records for high-precision accuracy .*

 ---